mehulagg/gitlab/doc/user/packages/container_registry/index.md

 You can also view these commands by going to your project's **Packages & Registries > Container Registry**.

-NOTE: **Note:**
-There is a soft (10GB) size restriction for the Container Registry on GitLab.com, as part of the [repository size limit](../../project/repository/index.md).

 ### Build and push by using GitLab CI/CD

 Use [GitLab CI/CD](../../../ci/yaml/README.md) to build and push images to the